FALL 2020 COURSE SESSION STARTS OCTOBER 2020

 REGISTRATION IS OPEN NOW!

-CCHF sessions will be offered twice weekly via Defense Collaboration Services (DCS) for 12 weeks.
-Sessions begin2 October for the Tuesday class (0900) and 4 October for the Thursday class (1700).
+CCHF webinars will be offered twice weekly via Defense Collaboration Services (DCS) for 12 weeks.
+Webinars begin 6 October 2020 for the Tuesday class (0900 Eastern Standard Time) and 8 October for the Thursday class (1700 Eastern Standard Time).
 Mark your calendar to attend!

 APPROVED CME/CNE/CPE/CHES information below!

 CLICK HERE FOR MORE INFORMATION AND TO REGISTER (APHC) on the Army Public Health Center.
 Use your 'mail.mil' address.

 Charting the Course to a Healthier Force: Military Health Promotion Program

 Basics is an Army Health Promotion Webinar Series designed to provide practical information sharing in health promotion program development, implementation and evaluation.
 It supports installation level efforts to facilitate behavioral and environmental changes for improved health and well-being of the military community.
 The webinar series follows the health promotion program framework specified in AR 600-63.
 Content includes: health promotion program planning, goal setting, implementation, use of a business plan and communication tools, and evaluation.
 Attendees will gain knowledge and skills through information sharing, discussion, and practical exercises.
 The webinars series is conducted in three phases:

 - DCS webinars